feel-co/ndg/ndg/README.md

 By default, HTML output's design uses a small internal template hand-crafted for NDG.
 This is suitable for certain usecases, but you might be looking for something more.
-If this is the case for you, then you are encouraged to export the default templates and chage them as you wish.
+If this is the case for you, then you are encouraged to export the default templates and change them as you wish.

 We provide a `export-templates` subcommand that exports the default templates into a specified directory which you may modify as you wish, and use them using